-In his book, Born On A Blue Day, Daniel Tammet, an autistic savant like Dustin Hoffman portrayed in the movie Rain Man, tells the story of life with his very special brain.
+In his book, Born On A Blue Day: Inside the Extraordinary Mind of an Autistic Savant, Daniel Tammet, an autistic savant-like Dustin Hoffman portrayed in the movie Rain Man, tells the story of life with his very special brain.
 In 2004, Daniel memorized and recited more than 22,000 digits of pi, the mathematical ratio of the circumference of a circle to its diameter, to set a new world record.
 The exercise only took him over 5 hours.
 Five hours of reciting memorized numbers?!?
 It makes my brain hurt to even think about it!
 Also in 2004, as part of a challenge for a British documentary, The Boy With The Incredible Brain, Daniel learned to speak Icelandic, considered a very complex and difficult language, fluently in one week.

 Some believe that his and others’ unique, genius abilities may actually be the result of brain damage which allows more resources to be allocated to other parts of the brain which are not damaged.
 Having suffered severe epileptic seizures in early childhood, this theory would ring true for Daniel.